AlessandroGhiotto/QHack/README.md

-### Get ready for QHack 2024!

-[QHack 2024](https://qhack.ai/) brings even more coding challenges for you to showcase your Quantum Programming skills.
-Solve some [PennyLane Challenges](https://pennylane.ai/challenges/) to get the gears turning.
-See you at QHack!

 # qhack_2023_coding_challenges

-Find the QHack 2023 coding challenges here!
+Solutions to the QHack 2023 coding challenges here!

 ## Organization of this repo

-The challenges are organized into 5 categories or *stories*:
+The challenges are organized into 5 categories or _stories_:

 1. Tutorial challenges
 2. A tale of timbits